Login

 Limestone Today

-There is an annual usage of million tons of limestone.
-It is prevalent in building and construction as well as cement, agriculture, and even steel production.
-It is prominent as a custom home feature as well and many homeowners enjoy limestone countertops, walls, floors, stairs, or more unique items like fountains, fireplace or door surrounds, and columns.
-If youd like to place limestone in your home, you know it has a long, detailed, extravagant history.
-Limestone is durable, long-lasting and good for a variety of uses.
-Contact the professionals at Impression to get the details you need so you can this iconic material into your home in a way that fits in with your present-day lifestyle.
+Currently, there is an annual usage of millions of tons of limestone, prevalent in building and construction, cement production, agriculture, and even steel manufacturing.
+Many homeowners also enjoy limestone features such as countertops, walls, floors, stairs, and unique items like fountains and fireplaces.
+If you're considering incorporating limestone into your home, its long, intricate history attests to its durability and adaptability.
+Contact the professionals at Impression to get the details you need to bring this iconic material into your home in a way that suits your contemporary lifestyle.

 Learn More